New York Involuntary Manslaughter Laws

 - Involuntary Manslaughter Penalties and Sentencing

-Get a Free Legal Evaluation of Your Involuntary Manslaughter Case
+Get Legal Help with Your Involuntary Manslaughter Case in New York

-If you have been charged with second-degree (involuntary) manslaughter in New York, you will be facing the very real possibility of prison time.
-You have the right to legal counsel in such cases and should take advantage of that right as soon as you can.
-Get started today by having a New York criminal defense attorney evaluate the merits of your case for free.
+If you've been charged with second-degree (involuntary) manslaughter in New York, you'll be facing the very real possibility of prison time.
+You have the right to legal counsel in such cases, however, and should take advantage of that right as soon as you can.
+So, if you've been charged under New York involuntary manslaughter laws, it's in your best interest to contact a local criminal defense attorney today to discuss your case.